Water Damage Related Info

 When people think of Texas, “frozen pipes” is not typically an associated thought; however, even residents of Dallas, TX, must be aware of the dangers of frozen pipes and sprinklers.
 Essentially, when the water within the pipes expands as it freezes, the pipe is at risk of bursting, which can result in significant water damage to your property.
-At ServiceMaster of North Texas, we dry and restore affected these areas with frozen pipe water damage restoration services.
+At ServiceMaster of North Texas, we dry and restore affected these areas with frozen pipe water damage restoration services in Dallas, TX.

 Frozen Pipes and Sprinklers

 Yes, even in Texas, home and business owners are at risk of frozen pipes.
 This is especially true in the winter months when cold fronts sweep in.
 Problems tend to arise because many pipes are housed behind uninsulated or poorly insulated walls (such as those in basements and attics).
 When these unprotected pipes are exposed to temperatures below the freezing point, the water within them can freeze and expand, leading to a burst.
 This can then result in hundreds of gallons of water flooding your home or office space.